WeatherStack/core/README.md

-# core
+# WeatherStack Core
-WeatherStack Core (The backend/centre of the project)
+For more information, please visit [the documentation](https://weatherstack.github.io/docs/core/).